 People with disabilities, development practitioners and researchers also provided valuable feedback to inform the guide.

-So, what’s in it?
-Practical tools and resources, case studies, checklists, illustrations, and templates.
-The guide is divided into three sections to break down the many different approaches to inclusion.
+The guide has practical tools and resources, case studies, checklists, illustrations and templates.
+It is divided into three sections, breaking down the many different approaches to inclusion.

 - Section One: the background principles of disability-inclusive development (DID).

 - Section Two: focuses on the ethical considerations and informed consent processes involved in working with people with disabilities.
 In particular, in the context of development, cultural differences and differences in power.